-Americans United for Change is a left-of-center 501(c)(4) group once characterized as a “dark money group” by the left-leaning Sunlight Foundation that supports progressive causes and Democratic candidates.
-The organization is headed by controversial Democratic operative Brad Woodhouse.
+Americans United for Change is a left-of-center 501(c)(4) group characterized as a “dark money group” by the left-leaning Sunlight Foundation for its support of center-left causes and Democratic candidates.
+The organization was headed by controversial Democratic operative Brad Woodhouse from 2016 to 2017.

 Americans United for Change was founded in 2005 as part of the liberal effort to counter then-President George W. Bush’s efforts to reform Social Security.
 Over the succeeding years, the organization expanded its efforts to support the full-scale left-wing agenda including supporting President Barack Obama’s immigration executive orders, attacking opponents of biofuel production, pushing increases in the minimum wage, and attacking Republican congressmen for aligning with the Tea Party movement.

 Americans United for Change receives funding from labor unions and progressive foundations.
 Donors have included the AFL-CIO; the American Federation of State, County, and Municipal Employees (AFSCME); the Partnership Project Action Fund; the Unity Fund; the Ploughshares Fund; and the Atlantic Philanthropies, among others.